 Turtles in Time is an arcade-style beat ’em ‘up, designed for one playthrough from start to finish.
 The Super Nintendo port would add a 2-player competitive mode and a time trial option, which both extend the game’s lifespan to a degree, while ultimately falling short of the base experience.

-As a release across the current generation of consoles, Shredder’s Revenge simply would not have gotten away with being so barebones.
+As a release across the eighth generation of consoles, Shredder’s Revenge simply would not have gotten away with being so barebones.
 It ups the ante with all of the trimmings we have now grown accustomed to, and they’re all integrated so seamlessly, you’ll wonder how you ever got by without them.

 The start-to-finish arcade mode is now a secondary offering, taking a backseat to a story mode with hidden collectibles and the freedom to jump back and forth between levels as you see fit.
 There are fun little achievements to accomplish and even an unlockable character in the form of Casey Jones.